jjmedinaariza/modelling_book/docs/06-hypothesis_testing.md

 >"the null hypothesis is that the defendant is innocent...
 The evidence takes the form of facts that seem to contradict the presumption of innocence.
 For us" (researchers) "this means collecting data...
 The next step is to judge the evidence.
 Evaluating the evidence is the responsibility of the jury in a trial, but if falls on your shoulders in hypothesis testing.
 The jury considers the evidence in light of the presumption of innocence and judges whether the evidence against the defendant would be plausible if the defendant were in fact innocent.
 Like the jury, you ask, **'Could these data plausibly have happened by chance if the null hypothesis were true?'** If they are unlikely to have occurred, then the evidence raises a reasonable doubt about the null hypothesis.
 Ultimately, you must make a decision.
 The standard of beyond a reasonable doubt is wonderfully ambiguous...
 But when you ask the same question of your null hypothesis, you have the advantage of being able to quantify exactly how surprising the evidence would be were the null hypothesis true" (De Veaux et al. 2012: 479)

 So, in hypothesis testing we look at our observed sample data.
 In our case, we look at the difference in fear of violent crime for males and females and we ask ourselves the question: is the observed difference likely to have come from a population where the real difference is zero (as our null hypothesis specifies)?
 As you can see, testing against the null gives us the advantage of testing against a specific value.
-We can compare the value that we observe with zero, the precise value hypothesised by the null hypothesis.
-The downsise of it is that few things are exactly the same in nature.
-So to say that the level of fear of crime in men and women is probably not exactly the same (e.g., a difference of zero) is arguably not always going to give us the answer that we want.
+We can compare the value that we observe with zero, the precise value hypothesised by the null hypothesis. *The downsise of it is that few things are exactly the same in nature.* So to say that the level of fear of crime in men and women is probably not exactly the same (e.g., a difference of zero) is arguably not always going to give us the answer that we want.

 4. **The fundamental step in hypothesis testing, therefore, is the question: are the observed data surprising, given the null hypothesis?
 And the key question is to determine exactly how likely the data we observed would be were the null hypothesis a true model of the world**

 So in essence we are after a probability, specifically a conditional probability (i.e, *the probability of our data if the null hypothesis were true*).
 We are trying to quantify the probability of seeing data like the one we have observed (a difference of 0.79 in our example) if we take as given that the null hypothesis is true (and the value "should be" zero).
 We call this probability the **p value**.
 You may have heard this term before.
-All it means, it bears repeating, is the probability of observing our data *if the null hypothesis were true*.
+All it means, it bears repeating, is **the probability of observing our data if the null hypothesis were true**.

 >"**When the p value is high**, then we can conclude that we have not seeing anything unusual.
 Events that have a high probability of happening happen often.
 The data are thus consistent with the model from the null hypothesis, and we have no reason to reject the null hypothesis.
 But we realize many other similar hypotheses could also account for the data we've seen, so we haven't proven that the null hypothesis is true.
 The most we can say is that it doesn't appear to be false.
 Formally, we fail to reject the null hypothesis.
 That's a pretty weak conclusion, but it's all we're entitled to. **When the p value is low enough**, it says that it's very unlikely we'd observed data like these if our null hypothesis were true.
 We started with a model.
 Now the model tells us that the data are unlikely to have happened.
 The model and the data are at odds with each other, so we have to make a choice.
 Either the null hypothesis is correct and we've just seen something remarkable, or the null hypothesis is wrong..."
 (De Veaux et al. 2012: 480)

 When is a p value high and when is low?
 Typically, we use criteria similar to those we use when constructing confidence intervals: we would consider a p value low enough if 95% of the time the observed data was considered to be inconsistent with the model proposed by our null hypothesis.
 So, we look for p values that are smaller or bigger than 0.05.

+SOMETHING ABOUT MORE CONSERVATIVE APPROACHES AND THE EXISTNIG DEBATE

 That is, we look for differences that happen less than 5% of the time before we tentatively reject the null hypothesis.
 However, there is nothing sacrosanct about 95% and you could have good reasons to depart from this criterion (read page 123 to 128 of Weisburd and Britt, 2010 for further details).
 In fact, only last year a number of researchers argued we should use a more stringent p value to address the crisis of reproducibility in science.